aresprotocols/ares-wiki/docs/iliadstaking.md

 ### FAQ
 1. What’s the difference between Staking on Trojan or Iliad?

-Trojan is based on the Ethereum Mainnet, Iliad is based on the BSC Mainnet.
+The trojan is based on the Ethereum Mainnet, Iliad is based on the BSC Mainnet.
-Trojan gas fee needs ETH, Iliad gas fee needs BNB.
+The trojan gas fee needs ETH, Iliad gas fee needs BNB.
 Comparably, the gas fee for staking is lower in Iliad.

 2. Is it possible to refer this BSC address to Exchange to participate in staking?